tock/libtock-rs/doc/CodeReview.md

 The owners of `libtock-rs` (listed [below](#owners)) determine whether a PR is an upkeep PR or a significant PR.
 PRs should be merged by the `libtock-rs` owners rather than the PR's author.
-PRs authored by `libtock-rs` owners should be merged by a reviewer rather than their author.
 In general, PRs should be merged using a `bors r+` command rather than the GitHub UI (see the [bors documentation](https://bors.tech/documentation/) for more information on bors).

 A PR may only be merged when all of the following are true: